Chiripa culture: Agriculture

 Early and Middle Chiripa agricultural production is characterized by small-scale gardening where both quinoa and quinoa negra were grown and harvested.
 Quinoa negra is not domesticated and is a form of weed of the domesticated quinoa.

 Around 800 BCE, we find a drastic decrease in the frequency of quinoa negra seeds compared to quinoa seeds, signaling changes in crop management and use.
 In order to reduce the number of quinoa negra seeds in the yearly harvest, farmers may have begun creating formal fields for the crop, weeding, and practicing more careful seed selection.
 This shift in agricultural production coincides with the development of new ritual and political practices at Chiripa.
 The presence of large quantities of quinoa seeds at the Montículo suggests that this food played an important role in the activities at this location.

-Early potatoes dating to 800-500 BCE were uncovered at Chiripa.
+Early potatoes dating to 800–500 BCE were uncovered at Chiripa.

 The place was first described by Padre Pedro Marabini in the 20th century.
-Since 1990 there has been research at Chiripa by the Taraco Archeological Project from the University of California, Berkeley.
-This investigation is led by Christine Hastorf.
+The Taraco Archaeological Project from the University of California, Berkeley began research at Chiripa in 1992.
+The investigation is led by Christine Hastorf.